Hobstarr/welsh_house_sales/README.md

 ### setting up environment:
 Setting up environment, this was built using python 3.12.1 and pip 23.3.2.

-After cloning the repository...
-Build a virtual environment:
+After cloning the repository, build a virtual environment:

 ``` python venv .venv ```